 Our Business Model

 Our products consist of a medical device used in conjunction with a consumable electrode or biosensor.
 Other accessories and consumables are also available to customers.
 Our goal for these devices is to build an installed base of active customer accounts and distributors that regularly order aftermarket products to meet their needs.
 We successfully implemented this model when we started our business with the NC-stat system and applied it to subsequent product generations including the ADVANCE system.
-Our recently developed products, SENSUS and DPNCheck, conform to this model.
-Quell and other products in our development pipeline are based on the device plus consumables business model.
+Our recently developed products, Quell and DPNCheck, conform to this model.

-Quell is a wearable device for relief of chronic pain, such as nerve pain due to diabetes and lower back problems.
-It incorporates our OptiTherapy® technology, a collection of proprietary approaches designed to optimize the clinical efficacy of nerve stimulation.
+Quell is a 100% drug free wearable device that has been FDA cleared for relief of chronic pain.
+It incorporates a collection of proprietary approaches designed to optimize the clinical efficacy of nerve stimulation.
 These include high power electrical stimulation hardware with precise control, algorithms that automatically determine a therapeutic stimulation intensity and compensate for nerve desensitization, and automated detection of user sleep and appropriate adjustment of stimulation level.
-Quell is comprised of (1) an electronic device carried in a neoprene band that is worn on the upper calf and (2) an electrode that attaches to the device and is the interface between the device and the skin.
+Quell is comprised of (1) an electronic device carried in a neoprene band that is worn on the upper calf and (2) an electrode that attaches to the device and is the interface between the device and the skin and (3) the Quell app which is used to personalize therapy and track progress.
 The device is lightweight and can be worn during the day while active, and at night while sleeping.
-It has been cleared by the FDA for treatment of chronic pain and will be available OTC.
-Users of the device will have the option of using their smartphones to automatically track and personalize their pain therapy.
-The device was unveiled at the Consumer Electronics Show in January 2015 and we hope to make it commercially available in the United States during the second quarter of 2015.
-Our commercial launch plan involves two distribution channels: a professional channel using a direct sales force to target podiatrists, pain physicians, primary care physicians, and chiropractors who would resell the product, and a direct-to-consumer channel using online marketing and lead generation.
+Over 150,000 people have experienced Quell technology since the device first shipped in the second quarter of 2015.
+Our marketing strategy focuses on a direct-to-consumer approach through the company’s website and select partners in order to educate consumers and maximize lifetime value.

 DPNCheck is a fast, accurate, and quantitative nerve conduction test that is used to evaluate systemic neuropathies such as DPN.
 It is designed to be used by primary care physicians, endocrinologists, podiatrists and other clinicians at the point-of-care to objectively detect, stage, and monitor DPN.
 The device measures nerve conduction velocity and response amplitude of the sural nerve, a nerve in the lower leg and ankle.
 These parameters are widely recognized as sensitive and specific biomarkers of DPN.
 DPNCheck is comprised of: (1) an electronic hand-held device and (2) a single patient use biosensor.
 In addition, we provide users with PC-based software that links to the device via a USB connection.
 This PC software allows physicians to generate reports and manage their sural nerve conduction data.

 DPNCheck is a modified version of our previously marketed NC-stat nerve testing device and has the same clinical indications with respect to DPN.
-The modified device has the same functionality with respect to sural nerve testing as the original device; however, the cost of the electronic hand-held unit and the consumable biosensors has been reduced by approximately 50%.
-More than 1.8 million patient studies have been performed using our NC-stat technology and there have been approximately 6.3 million nerve tests, including nearly 700,000 sural nerve tests.
-It has been the subject of many published studies, including several studies specifically addressing the accuracy and clinical utility of the device in assessment of DPN.
+More than 2 million patient studies have been performed using our NC-stat technology and it has been the subject of many published studies, including several studies specifically addressing the accuracy and clinical utility of the device in assessment of DPN.

 Our legacy neurodiagnostics business is based on the ADVANCE System which is a comprehensive platform for the performance of traditional nerve conduction studies.
 The ADVANCE System is comprised of: (1) the ADVANCE device and related modules, (2) various types of electrodes, and (3) a communication hub that enables the physician’s office to network their device to their personal computers and our servers for data archiving, report generation, and other network services.
 The ADVANCE System is most commonly used with proprietary nerve specific electrode arrays.
 These electrode arrays combine multiple individual electrodes and embedded microelectronic components into a single patient-use disposable unit.
 We currently market seven different nerve specific electrode arrays.